Application for medical expenses, including renovations to a principal residence for medical reasons

 However, for the construction of a principal residence, only past expenses that have already been incurred can be covered under medical expenses.
 Future expenses for a principal residence that has not yet been built cannot be included.

-For example, if a dependant has moved into a new residence and a wheelchair ramp has already been built for his use, that expense can be claimed.
-But if the dependant has not yet moved in, it is not his or her principal residence and that construction expense cannot be claimed at this time.
+For example, if a dependant has moved into a new residence and a wheelchair ramp has already been built for their use, that expense can be claimed.
+But if the dependant has not yet moved in, it is not their principal residence and that construction expense cannot be claimed at this time.

 Question 1: Fill in the information about yourself in each box.